* Korea headlines fuels risk appetite

 * Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh

-The development on the tense Korean peninsula sent the struggling dollar down half a percent against a basket of its rivals to the day's lows, buoyed European stocks and U.S. stock futures higher, and nudged bond yields upwards.
+The development on the tense Korean peninsula sent the struggling dollar down half a percent against a basket of its rivals to the day's lows, buoyed European and U.S. stocks higher, and nudged bond yields upwards.

 "The North Korea headlines were the catalyst for the risk rally in markets and that has pulled sterling up," said Viraj Patel, an FX strategist at ING in London.

-But gains were limited against the euro, with the British currency broadly flat at 89.17 pence.
+But it struggled against the euro, with the British currency weakening 0.2 percent to 89.28 pence.

 While many analysts are bullish on the pound if a Brexit transition deal can be secured, uncertainty ahead of an EU summit later this month, at which Britain has said it expects to sign a deal, has kept a lid on sterling bulls.

 Prime Minister Theresa May's Brexit speech on Friday sought to convince the EU that it is in its interests to show flexibility in deciding the shape of the relationship with Britain after its exit, but markets did not perceive sufficient signs of progress in the talks.
-(Reporting by Tommy Wilkes and Saikat Chatterjee Editing by Mark Heinrich)
+(Reporting by Tommy Wilkes and Saikat Chatterjee Editing by Catherine Evans)